Academic Affairs and Student Success

 Tuesday, July 14 – Friday, July 17, 2026

 New York is a city built around a variety of cultures and many internationally significant arts organizations.
-Students will engage with multiple types of performing art, including live theater and music at a variety of venues.
+Dr. Rob Shimko and Sara Nelson from the Program in Theatre and Dance will guide you as you engage with multiple types of performing art, including live theater and music at a variety of venues.
 By meeting with working arts professionals, and visiting arts organizations in New York City, you’ll explore the arts as a connector between people and cultures.
 The focus of the trip will be to expose you to a shared experience of art, and to expand your perspectives on the creative world.

 Sample activities: Attending Broadway and Off-Broadway performances; taking walking tours of the High Line, Central Park, and the Broadway Theater District; touring Lincoln Center; visiting the Whitney Museum; sharing a meal with UVM Arts Alumni living in New York.